mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="SphereNode.LongClick"} LongClick()
 : The user long-pressed on the node.

+{:id="SphereNode.NodeNotFound"} NodeNotFound(*name*{:.text})
+: This event is triggered when the user tries to access a node named "name", but a node with that "name" does not exist.

 {:id="SphereNode.StoppedFollowingMarker"} StoppedFollowingMarker()
 : The node stopped following an ImageMarker.
 This event will trigger after the StopFollowingImageMarker block is called.